Rhoahndur/CollabCanvasGAI/memory-bank/activeContext.md

 ```

 ## Questions for Next Session
+1. Should we integrate AI chat backend?
+(OpenAI vs Anthropic)
+2. What should the AI agent be able to do? (create shapes, modify canvas, answer questions)
-1. Should we add automated tests? (would improve confidence but add complexity)
+3. Should we add automated tests now that features are stabilized?
-2. Should we migrate to TypeScript? (better DX but significant refactor)
+4. Should we migrate to TypeScript? (better DX but significant refactor)
+5. Any other shape types needed? (lines, arrows, connectors)
-3. Should we implement any of the enhancement areas? (circles, delete, multi-select)
+6. Should we implement duplicate operation (Ctrl+D)?
-4. Are there any edge cases we haven't documented?

 ## Session Notes